CSHL-devon/SequenceMachine/README.md

 ![](Docs/Images/OMCartoon.png)

-A valve opens to allow air to enter a vial containing an odorant and becomes itself odorized.
-This valve is left open for as long as it takes for this odorized air to travel to a final gating valve near the animal.
+A valve opens to allow air to enter a vial containing an odorant and becomes itself, odorized.
+This valve is left open for as long as it takes for this odorized air to travel to a final gating (shuttle) valve near the animal.
 This allows the majority of the machine to be remote from the animal's face while keeping the delay short between the intended stimulus time and the actual time odorant took to reach the animal's nose.
 It also allows the odorized air in the system to come to a (roughly) stable concentration before it's presented.

 This method works fine for single odor presentations since you can program a long enough inter-trial interval into your experiment to flush out the common output tubing before flooding it with odorant again.
 But what if your experiment calls for two odorants?
 What if the time between the presentations of those two odorants needs to be short?
 Then your tubing logic needs to look like this:

 ![](Docs/Images/SequenceOMCartoon.png)

 It's pretty much just two odor machines.
-We call that an anti-climax.
-In any case, you need something to control the timing of the pre-filling, stimulus time, delay between the odorants, etc. and the system in this here repository does jsut that.
+Lame.
+In any case, you need something to control the timing of the pre-filling, stimulus time, delay between the odorants, etc. and the system in this repository does just that.

 ## The Business

 ### What is this good for?

 The thinking here was to be able to control the two most common types of odor machine we use in the lab.
-That means multi-odor oil dilution machines that follow the simple tubing/valve logic similar to the above, as well as air dilution machines that use mass flow controllers to vary concentration on a trial-by-trial basis.
+That means multi-odor oil dilution machines that follow the simple tubing/valve logic similar to the above schematic, as well as air dilution machines that use mass flow controllers to vary concentration on a trial-by-trial basis.

 Oil dilution machines are smaller, simpler and cheaper to build, but the concentrations in the vials change over time as they are used.
 The rate at which this happens is dependent on the odorant.
 This means new odorants need to be made frequently if concentration stability is important.
 Our experimental use-case for the "sequence" machine depends more on identity than concentration, so oil dilution was chosen for the example machine in this repo.